Welcome to the Couples Counseling Page of Conflict Coaching and Consulting, PLLC

-Sometimes the trouble in your relationship is so overwhelming that one can feel that the only choices are LEAVE, call the divorce attorney or calling the psychologist.
-May be you are so at your wits end that you were on the internet searching for both an attorney and a psychologist.
+Sometimes the trouble in your relationship is so overwhelming that one can feel that the only choices are LEAVE, call the divorce attorney, or getting the psychologist.
+Maybe you are so at your wit's end that you were on the internet searching for both an attorney and a psychologist.

-You are not contemplating divorce or separation but you are frustrated that the relationship you are currently in is not meeting up to your expectations.
-You are in a relationship but you feel alone, always angry, unsatisfied, not valued, not heard, not taken seriously or even ignored.
+You are not contemplating divorce or separation, but you are frustrated that your current relationship is not meeting up to your expectations.
+You are in a relationship, but you feel alone, always angry, unsatisfied, not valued, not heard, not taken seriously, or even ignored.

-You have an anger problem, had an affair, been accused of being emotionally distant or just been given an ultimatum to go to counseling or the relationship is over.
-You may be even a women seeking a counselor for your husband or boyfriend.
+You have an anger problem, had an affair, been accused of being emotionally distant, or just been given an ultimatum to go to counseling or the relationship is over.
+You maybe even a woman seeking a counselor for your husband or boyfriend.
 You have come to the right place.

 I want you to know that there is help out there.
 You do not need to feel “out of options.”
-There can be resolution to the almost endless fighting in your home.
+There can be a resolution to the almost endless fighting in your home.
 Counseling can help.
 You may ask how?
-This question is especially important if you have seen a counselor before and it failed.
-All couples counseling is not equal especially when conflict is involved.
-After many years of working with individuals and couples I have seen my fair share of fighting couples.
-I have also seen how couples armed with the right TOOLS, SKILLS and KNOWLEDGE over time are able to restore and rejuvenate the relationship.
+This question is especially crucial if you have seen a counselor before, and it failed.
+All couples counseling is not equal, especially when conflict is involved.
+After many years of working with individuals and couples, I have seen my fair share of fighting couples.
+I have also seen how couples armed with the right TOOLS, SKILLS, and KNOWLEDGE over time can restore and rejuvenate the relationship.